What’s the Difference Between Clean, Dirty, Strict, and Lazy Keto?

 Clean keto typically refers to:

-- Very little-to-no processed foods or artificial ingredients
+- Eating very few processed foods or artificial ingredients or cutting them out completely.

-Clean keto usually coincides with strict keto, which I’ll explain more later.
+Clean keto usually goes hand in hand with strict keto, which I’ll explain more later.

 What is Dirty Keto?